-The PVS Program team, led by Dr. Petit, includes Michael Briones, DO, Pediatric Hematologist and Oncologist; Shannon Jones, MD, Pediatric Cardiologist; Divya Suthar, MD, Pediatric Cardiologist; and Timothy Slesnick, MD, Pediatric Cardiologist; as well as Rosemary Gray, RN, Clinical Nurse Coordinator.
+The PVS Program team, led by Medical Director, James Kuo, MD, includes Michael Briones, DO, Pediatric Hematologist and Oncologist; Shannon Jones, MD, Pediatric Cardiologist; Divya Suthar, MD, Pediatric Cardiologist; and Timothy Slesnick, MD, Pediatric Cardiologist; as well as Rosemary Gray, RN, Clinical Nurse Coordinator.

 Our PVS Program offers advanced medical therapy to our patients and our team treats the most severe cases of PVS.
 We also collaborate with an international group, the Pulmonary Vein Stenosis Network, which is run by The Hospital for Sick Children in Toronto, Ontario.

 The Children’s PVS Program will be hosting the first-ever Pulmonary Vein Stenosis Symposium in April 2021 in Atlanta.
 A faculty of 40 specialists with backgrounds in cardiac surgery, catheterization, neonatology, pulmonology and cardiology will bring their expertise for this two-day conference.